-- a) Some of the balances shown under debtors, advances and creditors are subject to confirmation / reconciliation/ adjustment, if any.
-The Company has been sending letters for confirmation to parties.
-However, the does not expect any material dispute w.r.t. the recoverability/payment of the same. - b) In the opinion of the management, the value of current assets, loans and advances on realization in the ordinary course of business, will not be less than the value at which these are stated in the balance sheet. - c) Certain prior periods amounts have been reclassified for consistency with the current period presentations.
+- and other payables are subject to confirmation/reconciliations and consequential adjustment, if any.
+Reconciliations are carried out on an on-going basis.
+However, management does not expect to have any material financial impact of such pending confirmations / reconciliations. - b) In the opinion of the management, the value of current assets, loans and advances on realization in the ordinary course of business, will not be less than the value at which these are stated in the balance sheet. - c) Certain prior periods amounts have been reclassified for consistency with the current period presentations.
 These reclassifications have no effect on the reported results of operations.
 Also, previous year figures are shown under bracket () to differentiate from current year figures.